Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators: Related Work

 \section{Related Work}

-\mypara{SMT Solver Fuzzing.} SMT solvers are widely adopted in modern systems for verification, testing, and synthesis~\cite{DBLP:conf/sosp/JiaPTWZA19,DBLP:conf/sosp/NelsonSZJBTW17,DBLP:conf/osdi/HawblitzelHLNPZZ14,DBLP:conf/osdi/HanceLHHJP20,DBLP:conf/asplos/HanWQSXWZYL24,DBLP:conf/nsdi/LopesBGJV15,DBLP:conf/nsdi/El-HassanyTVV18}.
+\mypara{SMT Solver Fuzzing.} SMT solvers are widely adopted in modern systems for verification, testing, and synthesis across the systems and programming languages communities~\cite{DBLP:conf/sosp/JiaPTWZA19,DBLP:conf/sosp/NelsonSZJBTW17,DBLP:conf/osdi/HawblitzelHLNPZZ14,DBLP:conf/osdi/HanceLHHJP20,DBLP:conf/asplos/HanWQSXWZYL24,DBLP:conf/nsdi/LopesBGJV15,DBLP:conf/nsdi/SinghaMBKMV24}.
+Given their widespread adoption and critical role, ensuring the correctness and robustness of SMT solvers is essential, which has motivated extensive research on solver testing and fuzzing.
 To improve their reliability, grammar-based fuzzers such as ET~\cite{DBLP:journals/pacmpl/Winterer024} and Murxla~\cite{DBLP:conf/cav/NiemetzPB22} were introduced, but both rely highly on expert-crafted generation rules.
 Mutation-based approaches~\cite{winterer2020validating,mansur2020detecting,DBLP:journals/pacmpl/WintererZS20,DBLP:journals/pacmpl/ParkWZS21} provide an alternative.
 For instance, OpFuzz~\cite{DBLP:journals/pacmpl/WintererZS20} mutates the operators in seeds to generate new test formulas.
-HistFuzz~\cite{sunvalidating} proposes to exploit skeletons of historical bug formulas to produce mutants However, these methods remain constrained by manual mutation strategies.
+HistFuzz~\cite{sunvalidating} proposes to exploit skeletons of historical bug formulas to produce mutants.
+However, these methods remain constrained by manual mutation strategies.
 Our work instead leverages LLMs to synthesize reusable term generators across different theories, including newly updated ones.
 These generators aim to fill skeletons with diverse terms to produce effective test cases.
 Our tool, \tool, has demonstrated effectiveness on state-of-the-art solvers across both standard and solver-specific theories.